Re-manufacture of the F15 and C130 Float Valves and F15 Interconnect Valve

 Description

-The Department of Defense, through the Department of the Air Force, is soliciting proposals for the re-manufacture of F-15 and C-130 float valves, as well as the F-15 interconnect valve.
-This procurement aims to restore these critical aircraft components to a like-new condition, ensuring compliance with stringent quality standards and safety protocols.
-The successful contractor will be responsible for sourcing parts, adhering to established Technical Orders, and managing supply chain risks, which are vital for maintaining the operational readiness of military aircraft.
-The total award amount for this contract is $818,957.83, with a firm fixed-price structure and multiple option years.
-Interested vendors must submit a Source Approval Request (SAR) and comply with NIST security requirements.
-For further inquiries, potential bidders can contact Mayona Presley at mayona.presley@us.af.mil or Amy Gil at amy.gil@us.af.mil.
+The Department of Defense, through the Department of the Air Force, is soliciting proposals for the re-manufacture of F15 and C130 Float Valves, as well as the F15 Interconnect Valve.
+The procurement aims to restore these critical aircraft components to a like-new condition, adhering to stringent quality assurance standards and regulatory requirements.
+This contract is vital for maintaining the operational readiness of military aircraft, with a total award amount of $818,957.83 and provisions for a firm fixed-price contract with multiple option years.
+Interested vendors should submit a Source Approval Request and ensure compliance with NIST security requirements, with further inquiries directed to Mayona Presley at mayona.presley@us.af.mil or Amy Gil at amy.gil@us.af.mil.

 Point(s) of Contact